Arthur-Morgan36/To-Do/README.md

 ## Learn

-- Svelte JavaScript framework
+- Svelte/React JavaScript framework
 - C#
-- Ruby `?`
-- Programming Discord bots

 ## Get better at

 - #### TypeScript
-    - Enums, interfaces, custom types and all strictly available TS keywords and methods.
+    - Master custom types and all strictly available TS keywords and methods.
-    - Get more used to transpiling strict JS to strict TS.
-    - Improve JSON usage.
-    - Master the in and outs of the language.
 - #### Rust
     - Get more comfortable with writing and reading Rust code.
     - Understand Rust's unique features.